REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Conclusions and Future Work

-This paper described a knowledge representation and reasoning architecture that combines the complementary strengths of declarative programming and probabilistic graphical models.
-The architecture is based on tightly-coupled transition diagrams that represent domain knowledge, and the robot's abilities and goals, at two levels of granularity.
-The architecture makes several key contributions. \begin{itemize} \item Action language $AL_d$ is extended to support non-Boolean fluents and non-deterministic causal laws, and is used to describe the coarse-resolution and fine-resolution transition diagrams.
+This paper described a refinement-based knowledge representation and reasoning architecture (REBA) that combines the complementary strengths of declarative programming and probabilistic graphical models.
+The architecture is based on tightly-coupled transition diagrams that represent domain knowledge, and the robot's abilities and beliefs, at two levels of granularity.
+The architecture makes the following key contributions: \begin{itemize} \item Action language $\mathcal{AL}_d$ is extended to support non-Boolean fluents and non-deterministic causal laws, and is used to describe the coarse-resolution and fine-resolution transition diagrams.

-\item The notion of history of a dynamic domain is extended to include default knowledge in the initial state, and a model of this history is defined.
-These definitions are used to define a notion of explanation of unexpected observations, and to provide an algorithm for coarse-resolution planning and diagnostics.
-The algorithm is based on the translation of a history into a program of CR-Prolog and computed answer sets of this program.
-The desired plan and, if necessary, explanations are extracted from this answer set.
+\item The notion of a history of a dynamic domain is extended to include default knowledge in the initial state, and a model of this history is defined.
+These definitions are used to define a notion of explanation of unexpected observations, and to provide an algorithm for coarse-resolution planning and diagnostics that translates history into a program of CR-Prolog, computes answer set of this program, and extracts plan and explanation (if needed) from the answer set.

-\item A formal definition is provided of one transition diagram being a refinement of another transition diagram, and the fine-resolution diagram is defined as a refinement of the coarse-resolution transition diagram of the domain.
+\item A formal definition is provided of one transition diagram being a weak refinement of another transition diagram, and a fine-resolution diagram is defined as a weak refinement of the domain's coarse-resolution transition diagram.

+\item A theory of observations is introduced and a formal definition is provided of one transition diagram being a strong refinement of another transition diagram.
+This theory of observations is combined with the weakly refined fine-resolution transition diagram to obtain a fine-resolution transition diagram that is a strong refinement of the coarse-resolution transition diagram.

-\item The randomization of the fine-resolution transition diagram is defined, and an algorithm is provided for experimental collection of statistics.
+\item The randomization of the fine-resolution transition diagram is defined, and an approach is described for experimental collection of statistics.
 These statistics are used to compute the probabilities of action outcomes and observations at the fine-resolution.

-\item A formal definition is provided for zooming to a part of the randomized fine-resolution diagram relevant to the execution of any given coarse-resolution (abstract) action.
-This definition is used to automate the zoom operation during execution of the coarse-resolution plan.
+\item A formal definition is provided for zooming to a part of the randomized fine-resolution diagram relevant to any given coarse-resolution (abstract) transition.
+This definition is used to automate the zoom operation and implement each abstract action in the coarse-resolution plan.